altldd/GMC/README.md

 ##### FigSeg

 The original dataset can be acquired in [FASSEG-repository](https://github.com/massimomauro/FASSEG-repository).
-The U-net model implementation could refer to https://github.com/labmlai/annotated_deep_learning_paper_implementations/blob/master/labml_nn/unet/__init__.py and we provide a copy here.
+The U-net model implementation can refer to https://github.com/labmlai/annotated_deep_learning_paper_implementations/blob/master/labml_nn/unet/__init__.py and we provide a copy here.

 To generate the scoring functions, run `FigSeg.py` in `Datasets/FigSeg`